ST-Apps/CS2-ExtendedRoadUpgrades/README.md

 # Cities: Skylines 2 - Extended Road Upgrades

+> [!IMPORTANT]
+> We're in the early stages of C:S2 modding and the tooling is not ready yet so please take this mod as it is and accept any issue.

 This mod enables both **quays**, **retaining walls** and **elevated** upgrade options in the Network Upgrade tool.

-> We're in the early stages of C:S2 modding and the tooling is not ready yet so please take this mod as it is and accept any issue.
->
+> [!WARNING]
 > This mod might mess up your save game.
 If this happens and some of your roads are acting weird you can bulldoze and recreate them to fix any issue.

 [CHANGELOG](./CHANGELOG.md)

 # Setup

-Simply extract the release ZIP file to your `BepInEx/plugins` folder.
+Simply download the release from the [releases](https://github.com/ST-Apps/CS2-ExtendedRoadUpgrades/releases) page and extract the ZIP file to your `BepInEx/plugins` folder.

+> [!TIP]
+> If you want to have some debug output, please download the `_Debug.zip` version from the releases page.

 ## Requirements